gh-productivity-workshops/PetSpotR/docs/4-bicep.md

     }
     ```

-5. To make the storage account available to other resources, you'll need to pass back the storage account's ID.
+5. To make the storage account available to other resources, you'll need to pass back the storage account's name.
 Use another comment to have Copilot generate the output:

     ```bicep
     // Output for the storage account name